-But barrister David Sherborne, acting for alleged victims of The Sun’s alleged criminality, said at the 2017 high court hearing: “(Kavanagh)… had evidence about his private sex life, and offering him an opportunity to co-operate in a story about his sexuality, under threat of the newspaper ‘outing’ him through the publication of this highly private information.”
+But barrister David Sherborne, acting for alleged victims of The Sun’s alleged criminality, said in documents deployed at the 2017 high court hearing: “(Kavanagh)… had evidence about his private sex life, and offering him an opportunity to co-operate in a story about his sexuality, under threat of the newspaper ‘outing’ him through the publication of this highly private information.”

 Mr Sherborne added: “An ELI invoice records that ‘extensive urgent inquiries’ were carried out in relation to Mr Hughes on 25 January 2006.”